snkashis/android-docs/src/pages/navigation/overview/index.md

 ### 4. Requesting a route

 Now that you have created a way for the `MapboxNavigation` object to get the user's location, the other thing needed is a route.
-Call `getRoute` and pass in an origin, destination, and a callback to handle the response.
+Use `NavigationRoute` and pass in an origin, destination, and a callback to handle the response.
 If you've ever worked with Retrofit, the callback here will look familiar since this is what we are using under the hood.
 Inside the `onResponse`, you can draw the directions route on a map or show time and distance using the full directions response.

 For increasing the likelihood that the route you receive starts off in the same direction the user is traveling, you also have the option to pass in the user’s location bearing value; the value ranges from 0 to 355.